ZhongyuZhang-hi/zhongyuzhang-hi.github.io/essays/AI.md

   With the complexity and specificity of TypeScript’s functional programming syntax, I found it necessary to use AI tools like ChatGPT.
 I first tried approaching each problem by browsing through the list of array functions in TypeScript (such as .map, .filter, .reduce) and selecting one I thought would be helpful.
 I would then describe my idea and ask ChatGPT for help refining or implementing it.
 For example, in E19, when I wanted to calculate the total number of awards from the UH data set, I knew I had to use .reduce().
 So I asked ChatGPT:
   “Using reduce(): sum the awards of each UHData” (and included the code snippet provided in the WOD).
   ChatGPT responded with a working solution using .reduce() to iterate through the data array and sum the values.
 This was very helpful, not because I couldn’t understand the concept, but because the syntax was tricky and I needed a reference to get it right.
 It still required trial and error, but ChatGPT helped guide me in the right direction quickly.
-  E49–54: Digits (DB and Next.js Integration)
+  E49–54: Digits
   For these Experience WODs, I didn’t use AI.
 The instructions were detailed, and I felt I had gained enough confidence from earlier Experience and Practice WODs, especially those involving Next.js and databases.
 I decided not to rely on AI because I wanted to test and reinforce my understanding.

 - **In-class Practice WODs**
-  At first, I didn’t use AI because the practice WODs were just basic JavaScript.
-But once we started using React components, I needed help more often.
-  For example, when I was making a webpage, I asked ChatGPT how to move the address next to the email inside the footer using CSS.
-It gave me a small code example and explained how to do it.
-  Sometimes I still tried to finish without AI just to test myself—especially when I already had an idea of what to do.
+  For In-class Practice WODs, I did not use AI because I was usually working with classmates who could fill the same role as AI when it came to asking questions, brainstorming, or generating ideas.
+These WODs were collaborative and lower-pressure, so I saw them as valuable learning opportunities to develop my own understanding and problem-solving skills without relying on external tools.
+I intentionally used these sessions to practice thinking through problems and talking through solutions with others.

 - **In-class WODs**
   I used AI in almost every in-class WOD.
 Since these were timed, I wanted to finish quickly and get a good score.
 AI helped me complete things faster.